JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * Use code blocks.
 Don’t paste code as plain text.
 Slack supports Kotlin markup.
 * While it’s polite to say “Hi” or “I have a question” before asking something, it doesn’t scale and leads to noise.
 You can say hello in the same message you ask the question if you like.
 * Use threads.
 It allows both yourself and others to follow the conversations easily.
-* Use emojis to show gratitude as opposed to a message.
+* Use reactions to show gratitude as opposed to a message.
 It reduces the noise and gets the message across.
-* Don’t use emojis to tell people they’re in the wrong place or asking the wrong question.
+* Don’t use reactions to tell people they’re in the wrong place or asking the wrong question.
 If they’re on the wrong channel, point them to the right one.
 If their question is badly worded, help them correct it.
 Have empathy.
 * Take into account cultural differences.
 As they say, what the English say isn’t what the English mean.
 Remember this both as the receiver and producer of messages.
 * Don’t create integrations with Slack.
 Given this is running on the free tier, the number is limited and thus it won’t be approved.
 * @channel, @here and other forms of notifications are disabled, even if you own a channel (unfortunately Slack doesn’t allow fine-grained permissions).